RaghuBhetwal/Email-_Categorization/README.md

 # Email-_Categorization
 AI Assisted Message Distribution :: Objective is to automatically predict the top 5 recipients for incoming emails based on the email body.
-Dataset used from Enron Email Data
+Dataset used from Enron Email Data.
+BERT, NB and LSTM were used for creation of Model.

 # Flow of ML process